 This is especially common in NYC, where people have conversions of other spaces, such as an enormous walk-in closet.
 If a walk-in closet meets the other requirements, listing agents can try to pass it off as an extra bedroom.
 But if you have to walk through another bedroom to enter it (like a walk-in closet), it will not be legally counted as a bedroom.

-The terms legal bedroom and illegal bedroom might instill fear in you about renting an apartment in the city.
+The terms legal bedroom and illegal bedroom might instill fear about renting an apartment in the city.
 What happens if you don’t know the code well enough and inadvertently list your unit on the market with the wrong number of bedrooms?

 Maybe it does not meet the bedroom size.
 Or, more commonly, what happens if you rent an apartment with an illegal bedroom?